mm6/InternetOfThingsCourse/projects/project2/Project2_S21.md

 #### Hardware Set Up

 We would like to configure our microcontroller to sense or monitor changes in light.
-This has many applications from security to farming to home automation.
+Light monitoring has many applications from security to smart farming to home automation to industrial IoT.

 1. Hold the Argon breadboard so that row 1 is away and row 30 is near (on the bottom).
 2. Place the Argon bottom on row 26 of the breadboard.